ColtonKawamura/MDsim/README.md

 ## Designing the Total Force Function

 Now we have our list, let's create a function that will go through each non-repeating pair of particles in `particle_list` and calculate the forces in each direction.

+First, we need to initialize a force vector for peach particle.
+We'll call it `force_list`.
 We know the inputs of the function should be `particle_list` and some function `ForceLaw` that we choose as the force interaction between the particles.
 We should also have an output list of forces `force_list` which should have the same dimensions as `VecType`.
 We can do that with

 ```julia
 force_list = similar(map( p -> p.position, particle_list))